Updated: Sep 21

 How to reach the Blue Lagoon

 The Blue Lagoon is easy to get to and ideal if you are hiring a campervan or car.
-Especially if you arrange for your camper or motorhome to be waiting for you to pick up at the airport.
+Especially if you arrange for your vehicle to be waiting for you to pick up at the airport.
 You can load your luggage and be plunging into the lagoon in under an hour from touch down!

 There are also plenty of options for joining day tours from the capital to the Blue Lagoon.
 You might combine a visit with other tours such as exploring the Golden Circle.
 A spa visit is always welcome after a long day of hiking or horse riding too.
-So consider a more active combination tour to really appreciate your wallow after a work out.
+So consider a more active combination tour to really appreciate your wallowing after a workout.

 How was the Blue Lagoon formed?